How long does it take to form a habit

 How to Form a New Habit

 Many of us think in terms of absolutes.
 We have an all-or-nothing approach to many things in life.
-This attitude can be troublesome when it comes to new habits.
+This attitude can be troublesome when it comes to habits.
 Let’s say that we decide that we want to lose weight, for example.

 We’ll start a diet and rigorous exercise program.
 In theory, it makes sense, because you want the best results in the shortest amount of time.
 In practice, though, it works out to be much harder to maintain a complete change like this because it means obliterating past habits.

-When forming a new habit, it pays to take things a little more slowly.
+When forming a habit, it pays to take things a little more slowly.
 You’re not going to get your results as fast as you would the other way around, but you’re also a lot more likely to be able to stick to the new habits.

 Go For Easy Wins